isaacnmm/pestpolicy-hugo2XX/content/posts/best-lawn-treatment/index.md

 * **Science-Driven Programs:** TruGreen's treatment plans are developed by PhD-certified agronomists, ensuring they are rooted in advanced turf science and optimized for various grass types and local conditions across the country.
 * **Comprehensive Service Offerings:** They provide a range of annual programs (e.g., TruHealth, TruComplete) that cover essential treatments such as fertilization, targeted weed control (both pre- and post-emergent), and insect control.
 They also offer optional services like aeration, overseeding, and even natural/organic-based solutions (TruNatural).
 * **Customized for Your Yard:** Every TruGreen service begins with a "Healthy Lawn Analysis" where a specialist evaluates your lawn's unique challenges, soil conditions, and grass type to build a personalized treatment schedule.
-* **"Healthy Lawn Guarantee�":** TruGreen backs its services with a strong guarantee.
+* **"Healthy Lawn Guarantee":** TruGreen backs its services with a strong guarantee.
 If you're not satisfied with the results between scheduled visits, they promise to return and re-treat your lawn at no additional cost.
 This commitment underscores their confidence in their services.
 * **Convenience and Support:** Their trained technicians perform all applications on a regular schedule, and you receive detailed service summaries and recommendations after each visit.
 TruGreen also provides strong customer support to address any questions or concerns.

 By entrusting your lawn to a professional service like TruGreen, you leverage expert knowledge, advanced products, and consistent care, ultimately leading to a greener, healthier, and more enjoyable outdoor space without the DIY effort.